masonphung/challenge_ey2025/README.md

 > *“The success of this project came not from exotic modeling techniques, but from rigorous data preprocessing and feature engineering.
 Proper handling of spatial features and grid-cell overlays using building data proved crucial to improving model performance.”*
 — Team Vietnamese

-## Contact
-For questions about this repository or collaboration opportunities, please reach out via GitHub or Mason Phung’s LinkedIn.